bash-bastion/basalt/docs/internals/package-installation.md

 This page provides information on how and where packages are installed.

-Installation of packages is split into four phases
+The installation of packages is split into four phases.
+Each of these phases corresponds to a function in `pkg-phase.sh`

 1. Package download
 2. Package extraction